'An absolute beast' - Rocket Lab reveals more details of bigger Neutron rocket that will take on Space X - NZ Herald

 "To give you a sense of the scale, if we took all the liquid oxygen that's produced in New Zealand, we'd only fill half the tank, let alone all the other kinds of logistics that are associated with these very, very, large launch vehicles."

-The smaller Neutron rocket will continue to launch from Mahia.
+The smaller Electgron rocket will continue to launch from Mahia.
 And Rocket Lab is expanding its NZ presence with a new satellite component plant in Auckland.

 In this morning's livestream, Beck said the Neutron's unique features would include carbon composite materials and re-usable fairing (or nosecone) with a "Hungry Hippo" design that opens to release a satellite, or satellites.